-The KRC is a welcoming and stimulating environment for the advanced study of the art and architecture of Muslim societies.
-By studying here, you will acquire a comprehensive introduction to this multi-disciplinary field through teaching by a team of leading specialists.
-All of our courses involve lectures, seminars, individual tutorials, and object-based sessions using the world-renowned collections of Islamic art and manuscripts at the Ashmolean Museum and Bodleian Library.
+The KRC is devoted to the historical study of the art and architecture of Muslim societies.
+Our students acquire a comprehensive training in this multi-disciplinary field by working with leading specialists.
+Our courses involve lectures, seminars, individual tutorials, and object-based sessions using the world-class collections of Islamic art and manuscripts at the Ashmolean Museum and Bodleian Library.

-Every year, we offer dedicated scholarships to a substantial number of our students: these have recently included Hamad Bin Khalifa Scholarships, I.M.
+We offer dedicated scholarships to a substantial number of our students: these have recently included Hamad Bin Khalifa Scholarships, I.M.
 Pei Scholarships and Wolfson-Marriott Scholarships.
-Further details about any scholarships that are available to provide financial assistance to our students are listed on the right of this page.
+The University of Oxford and its colleges also offer a broader range of funding opportunities.
+Further details about any available scholarships are listed on the right of this page.

 Qualified students wishing to pursue a research, curatorial or other career in Islamic art are encouraged to apply for our degrees.
 Further details on how to apply can be found here.
 Applicants who intend to conduct doctoral research are encouraged to discuss their proposed research with a member of the KRCʼs academic staff before applying.
 The courses offered at the KRC are detailed below.